- Home

 This automatic payment means there is a clear incentive to compete in your League Races each week.

 League Points are also awarded to the horses that competed based on their finishing order.
 These points are then tallied up to work out the stables' standing within the Class League Table.
-Points will be awarded as follows, with horses that are on equal points being ranked by the number of 1st place finishes, then 2nd places and so on, down to the number of races competed.
-If everything else is equal, then the stable which held the lead on the table the week prior will continue in the higher position:
+Points will be awarded as follows:

-At the end of the 11 week Class League season, prizemoney will be awarded (See Finances) and the top 5 stables of each Class (except Class 1!) will be invited to promote to a higher racing class where prestige, race purses, and often stakes are higher and the competition is tougher.
+At the end of the 11 week Class League season, prizemoney will be awarded (See Finances), the top stable of each Class (except Class 1!) will automatically promote to a higher racing class where prestige, race purses, and often stakes are higher and the competition is tougher.
+The 2nd to 5th placed stables of each Class will be given an offer to promote to a higher Class if they wish.
 If this offer is not accepted within 5 days of the season end, then the offer to promote will be withdrawn.
 So, if you have an unsuccessful racing season and finish in the bottom five positions of your League, don't despair!
 There's always a chance that the people racing in the Class below you might not take up the offer to promote, and you'll hang on to your prestige!

 At the end of the season, aside from prizemoney being paid, all stables will have a small window of opportunity to relocate from one Local Track to another.